Best laptop deals for Amazon Prime Day 2024

 The budget option from one of our top-rated laptop brands, the Lenovo IdeaPad 1 is about as basic as Windows laptops come.
 It’s powered by the entry-level Intel Celeron processor, offers a good selection of ports including a MicroSD card reader and an HDMI port, and a decent webcam for Zoom calls.
 It’s ideal for writing, web browsing, emailing and tackling spreadsheets.

 A two-in-one Chromebook, the Lenovo IdeaPad duet 3 detaches from its keyboard cover, so you can use it as an 11in tablet.
 It runs on the mobile Chrome operating system, so, you can’t use regular Windows apps here, but it can do everything your web browser can do while letting you access Google Play Store apps for more creative tasks, such as picture editing.
-The top-spec model with 8GB of RAM and 128GB of storage currently has £150 off for Prime Day.
+The top-spec model with 8GB of RAM and 128GB of storage currently has 22 per cent off.

 When will Prime Day laptop deals start?